You can use animations to create effects such as smooth transitions between viewpoints, or fade-in and fade-out effects.

 The animation manager provides global timing and bookkeeping.

-Animations are implemented by the user and submitted for playback to the animation manager.
+The user implements Animations, and submits them for playback to the animation manager.

 When you submit an animation to the animation manager with the

-putAnimation method, it is associated with a particular key.
+putAnimation method, it’s associated with a particular key.

-This is a convenience mechanism that is used to prevent simultaneously running animations from interfering with each other.
+This is a convenience mechanism to prevent simultaneously running animations from interfering with each other.

-putAnimation is called with the same key twice, the animation manager terminates the first animation associated with the object before
+putAnimation with the same key twice, the animation manager terminates the first animation associated with the object before starting

-An animation is essentially a class that gets notified by the manager when the clock has ticked.
+It’s essentially a class that the manager notifies when the clock has ticked.

-When the animation starts, the 'onStart' functions is called.
+When the animation starts, the manager calls the 'onStart' function.

-The current time is passed to this function as an argument to determine the elapsed time relative to the time at which the
+It passes the current time to this function as an argument to determine the elapsed time relative to the time at which the

 What happens in the

-update function is entirely up to the developer of the animation.
+update function is up to the developer of the animation.

 to a target state over the duration of the animation.

 An animation can specify its own duration.
-If an animation has reached the end of its duration the 'onStop' function will be called.
+If an animation has reached the end of its duration, the 'onStop' function is called.